Insurance Agency Business Plan Template

 To demonstrate your insurance agency’s ability to succeed as a business, a strong management team is essential.
 Highlight your key players’ backgrounds, emphasizing those skills and experiences that prove their ability to grow a company.

-Ideally you and/or your team members have direct experience in the insurance agency business.
+Ideally you and/or your team members have direct experience in an insurance agency.
 If so, highlight this experience and expertise.
 But also highlight any experience that you think will help your business succeed.

 If your team is lacking, consider assembling an advisory board.
 An advisory board would include 2 to 8 individuals who would act like mentors to your business.
 They would help answer questions and provide strategic guidance.
 If needed, look for advisory board members with experience in insurance agencies and/or successfully running small businesses.